In recent years, there has been an increasing demand for dermatology services at Singapore's National Skin Centre (NSC).

 Heat and sweat can cause itchiness and discomfort.
 With psoriasis, there's a chance that your skin may be more sensitive to extremes of temperature.

 Therefore, it's important to exercise regularly and maintain a healthy lifestyle.
-Many of Dr Colin's patients were able to exercise and keep fit.
+Many of Dr Theng's patients were able to exercise and keep fit.

 Tips to keep your skin fresh when you exercise

-Dr Colin also suggests wearing loose-fitting clothing and reminds you to wipe dry frequently.
+Dr Theng also suggests wearing loose-fitting clothing and reminds you to wipe dry frequently.

-Last but not least, have cool shower immediately after the exercise.
-Don't forget to moisturise right after showering to keep the skin well moisturized.
+Last but not least, have a cool shower immediately after the exercise.
+Moisturise right after showering to relieve dryness.

 Your risk of cancer might increase slightly

 According to published data, there might be a slight increase in the risk of developing certain cancers in individuals with psoriasis.
-Some studies have pinpointed cancers like lymphoma, lung cancer and skin cancer.
+Some studies have pinpointed cancers such as lymphoma, lung cancer, and skin cancer.

 Possible reason for this includes chronic inflammation and impaired immune-surveillance in psoriasis individuals.

-However, Dr Colin emphasized that the increase in cancer risks is small, so there's no need to worry too much about these findings.
+However, Dr Theng emphasized that the increase in cancer risk is small, so there's no need to worry too much about these findings.